-Sydney, Australia’s biggest city is world famous for many things: its particular mix of cultures – from the Western to Asian to European, its iconic landmarks – like the Opera House and the Harbour Bridge, its friendly, laid back people, its amazing weather, but, maybe most of all, its beaches.
-The city is perched on the Pacific coast, and boasts some of the most beautiful beaches on the planet, popular for swimming, tanning and surfing.
+Sydney, Australia’s biggest city is world famous for many things: its particular mix of cultures – from the Western to Asian to European, its iconic landmarks – like the Opera House and the Harbour Bridge, its friendly, laid-back people, its amazing weather, but, maybe most of all, its beaches.
+The city is perched on the Pacific coast and boasts some of the most beautiful beaches on the planet, popular for swimming, tanning and surfing.
 While the most famous of all is, undoubtedly, Bondi Beach, there are many others that are worth a visit, especially if you are looking the escape the crowds.
 It took me a while to explore Sydney’s coast, but here are my top picks for the best-secluded beaches in the area.

 Maitland Bay Beach

 If your idea of a perfect beachside holiday includes expanses of golden sand and a crystal-clear ocean, with very few other visitors, then it might be worth it to seek out this gem in the greater Sydney area.
 The beach is fairly secluded, and it’s easy to find a lonely spot so that there are no other beachgoers near you.
 The entire area is gorgeous – it’s right next to the Bouddi National Park, which is great for hiking.
 The Bay is also the final resting place of the S.S.
 Maitland which sank way back in 1898.
-The shipwreck is still visible and is a favorite of maritime history buffs.
+The shipwreck is still visible and is a favourite of maritime history buffs.

 Long Reef Beach